arjun9978/NarrativeNexus-Text-Analyzer-Summarizer-Topic-Modeller/README.md

 ### Issue: Slow inference on CPU
 **Solutions**:
 - Install GPU-enabled PyTorch for 10x faster transformer inference
-- Reduce max_length in BART summarization
+- Reduce max_length in T5 summarization
-- Use smaller models (requires code modification)
+- Use smaller models like t5-small (requires code modification)

 ### Issue: Topic classification inaccurate
 **Expected**: 65% accuracy means 1 in 3 texts may be misclassified.
 This is normal for 20 categories with traditional ML.